sjyangkevin/sjyangkevin/README.md

 ## 🌱 Currently Learning

-✨ Large language models (LLMs) and Generative AI
+✨ Artificial general intelligence (AGI)
 📱 Mobile app development using React Native and Expo framework
 🎓 Master study in Computer Science with a concentration in Computing Systems